BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/oop.md

 }
 ```

-### Accessing Non-static Variables in Initializer Blocks
+### Accessing Static and Non-static Variables in Initializer Blocks
-Non-static variables can be accessed from both a static and non static initializer block.
+Static variables can be accessed from both a static and non static initializer block.
 Non-static variables on the other hand, cannot be accessed directly in static initializer blocks.

 ```java
 public class Test {